Parth099/Azure-Certs/AZ-104/05 - Backup and Monitoring/01 - Azure Monitor and LAWs.md

         - **Important**: You can assign the same _Action Group_ to **many** alerts.
 5. Assign a alert severity and metadata

+The rate limit thresholds are:
+-  SMS: No more than 1 SMS every 5 minutes.
+-  Voice: No more than 1 Voice call every 5 minutes.
+-  Email: No more than 100 emails in an hour.

 ### Alert Types

 See types at [Docs](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-types).